eth-act/zkevm-book/src/trees/internal/arithmetization.md

 The first step is to record the computation's every move.
 This record is called the **execution trace**.
 Conceptually, it's a table where each row represents the complete state of the virtual machine at a single point in time (a clock cycle), and each column represents a specific register or memory cell tracked over time.

-For example, a simple computation that calculates a Fibonacci sequence would have a trace with one column.
-Each row `n` would contain the `n`-th Fibonacci number, representing the state at each step.
-This entire table is the *witness* that the prover wants to convince the verifier is correct.
+For example, a simple computation that calculates a Fibonacci sequence would have a trace with one column, where each row `n` contains the `n`-th Fibonacci number.
+This detailed table is the **execution trace**.

+To understand why this trace is also called the **witness**, it helps to step back and look at the general cryptographic meaning of the term.
+A witness is the secret data that a prover possesses that makes a public statement true.
+For a zkVM, the public statement might be *"running this program with public input `x` results in public output `y`"*.
+The witness is the answer to the question *"how?"*.
+It's the complete set of intermediate variables and secret values that demonstrate the computation's validity from start to finish.

+Therefore, the execution trace (as a complete, step-by-step record of the machine's internal state) is the concrete form this witness takes for a program's execution.
+It is the core evidence the prover will use to construct the proof.

 | Clock Cycle (Row) | Register 0 (Column) |
 | :---------------- | :------------------ |